ryanlattanzi/algo_trading/README.md

 To start your local environment, run the command
 ```
-./startup.sh
+make start
 ```
-and most likely respond `y` to the prompt, which asks if you would like to wipe the Docker volumes clean for a fresh start.
+which wipes the Docker volumes clean for a completely fresh start.

 Now, Postgres should be running on port `5432` with name `algo_trading_postgres_1`, PGAdmin should be running on port `80` (UI on `localhost:80`) with name `algo_trading_pgadmin_1`, and MinIO on port `9001` with name `algo_trading_minio_1` (UI on `localhost:9001`).